 Always wash your hands thoroughly before handling your tattoo.
 Remove the dressing carefully and wash gently with luke warm water and a non perfumed anti bacterial soap.
 Pat dry with a clean non fluffy towel.
-Apply a thin layer of Bepanthen ointment, Savlon Cream or Tattoo Addict natural beeswax aftercare. (inquire about alternatives if you have any concerns with allergies) Apply the ointment 3-5 times daily until the scabs fall off.
+Apply a thin layer of Bepanthen ointment. (inquire about alternatives if you have any concerns with allergies) Apply the ointment 3-5 times daily until the scabs fall off.
 In 5-7 days the tattoo will look as though it is peeling and probably become very itchy.
 DO NOT PICK OR SCRATCH!
 Once all the scabs are off keep moisturising the area until it no longer looks shiny.
 This is when your tattoo is completely healed.
 Remember to use sunblock on your tattoo after it has healed or it will fade!

 When not to get tattooed?